International and European applicants FAQs

 We are reviewing international applications as normal and we’re here to support you in any way we can.
-You’ll find answers to frequently asked questions from international and European students for 2021 entry on this page.
+You’ll find answers to frequently asked questions from international and European students on this page.

 We’re reviewing applications for undergraduate and postgraduate courses as normal.